-Diabetes is prevalent and costly in Washington State.
-A complex condition related to harmful blood glucose levels, diabetes is the leading cause of death in our state and a contributing factor to serious health outcomes such as amputations or blindness.
+Diabetes is common, serious, and costly in Washington State.
+A complex condition related to harmful blood glucose levels, diabetes is the leading cause of deaths in our state and a contributing factor to serious health outcomes such as amputations or blindness.

 About one in eight adults in Washington State have diabetes.
 In addition, an estimated one in three have prediabetes.
-Of particular concern: one out of four people with diabetes, and three out of four people with prediabetes do not know they have it.
+Of particular concern: one out of four people with diabetes, and three out of four people with prediabetes, are not aware of their condition.
 Diabetes is more prevalent among certain groups including racial and ethnic minorities and those with lower income and education levels.

 Current Health Status

-Eighteen percent of Washington adults over age 65 have diagnosed diabetes.
+About 19 percent of Washington adults over age 65 have diagnosed diabetes.
 Age is a factor in diabetes and is of particular concern considering the state’s aging population; the state Office of Financial Management forecasts a doubling of the population over age 65 in Washington State by 2030.
-This age group is forecast to nearly double by 2040.

-On the other end of the age spectrum, an estimated 2,900 Washington State youth have been diagnosed with diabetes.
-National data indicate that diabetes in youth is increasing along with childhood obesity rates.
-Obesity is a known risk factor for type 2 diabetes.
+On the other end of the age spectrum, an estimated 2,970 Washington State youth have diagnosed diabetes.
+National data indicate that both type 1 and type 2 diabetes in youth is increasing, along with childhood obesity rates.
+Obesity is a risk factor for type 2 diabetes.

-Diabetes costs Washington State about $6.7 billion a year in indirect health care cost and reduced productivity.
-Interventions to improve management and prevention of diabetes can reduce economic burden on our state while greatly improving quality of life for those affected by the condition.
+Diabetes costs an estimated $6.7 billion a year in Washington State, including direct health care and reduced productivity costs.
+Interventions to improve management and prevention of diabetes can reduce the economic burden on our state while greatly improving the quality of life for those affected by the condition.

 Contact us at P4IPH@doh.wa.gov